 HTTPS encryption is the protocol for secure communications over a network.
 HTTPS stands for Hypertext Transfer Protocol Secure.
-It is a widely utilized tool over the Internet.
+It is a widely utilised tool over the Internet.
 HTTPS differs from HTTP in that data is encrypted with the Secure Socket Layer (SSL) or Transport Layer Security (TLS) before transfer.
 With SSL/TLS protection, the URL on the web page for a user log-on will begin with https.
 Network surveillance products can feature HTTPS encrypted support, meaning video can be seen over the Web securely.
 After sign-in, encrypted camera images viewed on the Web will also display the https page designation.
 Users should be aware that deploying HTTPS can affect a video’s frame rate speed.

 HTTPS Encrypted Camera Security